rlauer6/openbedrock/README.md

 The various Bedrock components are primarily implemented in Perl, so of course, a Perl installation is needed.
-Current Bedrock development is done using Perl 5.8.8, but any 5.8.x+ features that are used should be conditional.
-This means that Bedrock should work with versions of Perl prior to 5.8.x, as well.
+Current Bedrock development is done using Perl 5.16, but any 5.8.x+ features that are used should be conditional.
+This means that Bedrock should work with versions of Perl prior to 5.16 as well.

-# Packages

-## RedHat

-If you are using the `yum` repo to install Bedrock, dependencies should be handled for you.

-## Ubuntu/Debian
+# Ubuntu/Debian

 At one time a Debian package was available for Bedrock, however the packaging scripts have gone out of maintenance.
 Volunteers welcome.